-Adherents of faith in whatever form, are generally viewed as belonging to one family of God, and should as a result promote brotherly love and mutual kindness towards one another.158
+Adherents of faith in whatever form, are generally viewed as belonging to one family of God, and should as a result promote brotherly love and mutual kindness towards one another.1

-Nigerian is commonly called 'the Giant of Africa' by reason of her population that was estimated at 133, 88,700 in 2003.
-159 The two major religious in Nigeria are Christianity and Islam.
+Nigerian is commonly called 'the Giant of Africa' by reason of her population that was estimated at 133, 88,700 in 2003.2 The two major religious in Nigeria are Christianity and Islam.
 Both religious are very old and strong.
-But deplorably, these two religions that should teach brotherly kindness and love are often at loggerheads with each other owing to doctrinal differences, political and economic power struggle and defection
+But deplorably, these two religions that should teach brotherly kindness and love are often at loggerheads with each other owing to doctrinal differences, political and economic power struggle and defection of members from one religious affiliation to the other.
+This has led to unhealthy rivalry among the devotees of these religious groups.
+This paper examines the conflict between Christians and Muslims with special focus on northern Nigeria.
+The questions to which answer will be sought are: why are Christians and Muslims always in conflict in northern Nigeria?
+What were the reasons for the conflict and what criteria are applied to judge the opponent?
+How can conflict between Christian and Muslim be resolved?
+The paper is rounded off with recommendations on how unity, peace and love could be fostered in Nigeria as a pluralistic religious state.

-158 S.A.
+1 S.A.
 Fatokun "Christian - Muslim Relations in Nigeria: Co-operations and Conflicts" in Insight - Journal of Religious Studies Babcock University, Vol. 2 Nos, 1&2.
 June, pp. 60-69.

-159 "Nigeria" in Microsoft Encarta Encyclopedia 2004 (Electronic Version)
+2 "Nigeria" in Microsoft Encarta Encyclopedia 2004 (Electronic Version)